 Who can attend?

 In this inaugural year of Loyola First Class, it will be offered exclusively to Metro-New Orleans high school students who apply to Loyola by January 15th and who are available for the 10-week course that runs February through April of their senior year.
-Students have the choice of one of five courses offered, presented as hybrid classes that combine an initial on-campus experience with online class time and classwork.
+Students have the choice of one of four courses offered, presented as hybrid classes that combine an initial on-campus experience with online class time and classwork.
 The on-campus component will take place on Sunday, February 9th, 2020 from 12pm to 4pm.
 The rest of the academic work is completed online.